dreamind/ix/workshops/tools-analysis/index.md

 Display your results simply as four labelled boxes in an HTML page, using CSS to color those boxes appropriately.

+3. (Optional) Jenks’ natural breaks – as shown in the example in the slides test all possible intervals (every combination of 260 divided by 4).
+Get the mean of all the values and get the standard deviation of the overall values array.
+For each interval tested, get the standard deviation of each class and calculate the goodness of fit.
+Use the intervals that provide the highest GVF value.
+For a simple worked example, look at slide 15 of the bivariate analysis lecture.
+(Note: this exercise will take longer as there are far more combinations to test.)

 Part B: Specificity and Sensitivity
 ------------------------------------

 [The following python program](assets/knn_classifier.py) is known as a **k nearest-neighbour** algorithm, which allows categorical classifications to be made based on proximity to other data points in the set.
-Study the code and understand the initialisation factors in the main method.
+Study the code and understand the different sections:

+1. Handle the data
+2. Calculate the similarity
+3. Collect the k most similar instances (neighbours)
+4. Devise a predicted response based on those neighbours
+5. Evaluate the accuracy of the predictions

-The “split” function, allows you to divide the data-set being read into a section for training and a section to test “for real”.
-Currently this split is set to 0.67 or 2/3, which means that 100 entries will be used to train the model and 50 will be tested and classified.
+The “split” function, allows you to divide the data-set into a section to train the classification model and a section to test this model.
 Run the program against the [iris.data](assets/iris.data) data-set (recall this from the phase 1 project) and note what the accuracy of the model is.

+Currently this split is set to 0.67 or 2/3, which means that out of the 150 in the Iris data-set, 100 entries will be used to train the model and 50 will be tested and classified, selected at random.
+This randomness leads to a non-deterministic output of the classification accuracy - run the program two or three more times and note the accuracy for each.

-Now change the split to 0.10 and 0.05 (if you get an error on this second one, simply try again).
-Note the number of records for training that this translates to and also note how this affects the accuracy.
+Now change the split to 0.10 and 0.05.
+Note the number of records for training that this translates to and also note how this affects the accuracy (run each split at least three times).
 What conclusion can you draw?
+(Note that if you get an error when the split number is below 0.10, simply try again until it runs - this error sometimes occurs due to no training data points being assigned).

-Now run these three splits again, but this time add a count of true positives, true negatives, false positives and false negatives and write them into a “confusion matrix” as seen in lectures.
-What can you interpret about the accuracy of the model used in this program?
+Now run these three splits again, but this time add and display variables containing counts of true positives, true negatives, false positives and false negatives for one of the categories (e.g. Iris-virginica).
+Manually write them into a “confusion matrix” as seen in lectures.
+What information does this give us in addition to the model accuracy?
+In general, of the two false categories “false positive” and “false negative”, which do you think is the most misleading in terms of the accuracy of a model and why?

-When you run the program two consecutive times without changing anything, do you get the same answer?

-Of the two categories “false positive” and “false negative”, which do you think is the most misleading in terms of the accuracy of a model and why?

 Part C: Measuring Correlation
 -------------------